The General (Forester novel): Overall story framework

 At the beginning of the Great War, upon mobilisation in August 1914, Curzon holds the rank of senior major in the not particularly fashionable 22nd Lancers.
 During the Boer War he won some distinction in an old-style cavalry charge but his character-forming career since has been a matter of rigid and unimaginative peacetime routine.

-Curzon is given a temporary promotion to battalion command and then quickly a brigade command.
-At the Battle of Ypres, he manages to keep his head about him and following the death of his brigadier becomes a general.
-He returns to England, while his unit is in Belgium and is promoted again though chance and political intrigue.
-He makes an advantageous marriage to Emily the daughter of the Duke of Bude which gives him political connections to the opposition "Bude House" set.
+Curzon is given a temporary promotion to battalion command.
+At the Battle of Ypres, he manages to keep his head about him and following the death of his brigadier assumes command of the brigade.
+He returns to England while his unit is in Belgium and is rapidly promoted though chance and political intrigue.
+He makes an advantageous marriage to Lady Emily, the daughter of the Duke of Bude, which gives him a useful political connection to the opposition "Bude House" set.

-Curzon is promoted again and again, eventually being placed in command of the 10,000-man (fictional) 91st Infantry Division, ordering attacks that condemn many of them to mutilation and death amongst the shells, gas and the machine guns.
+Curzon is appointed in command of the 10,000-man (fictional) 91st Infantry Division, ordering attacks that condemn many of them to mutilation and death amongst the shells, gas and the machine guns.
 At the end, the 91st Division, which he has brought to a high degree of efficiency, is forced to retreat in the March 1918 German offensive.
 Faithful to his own traditional values, Curzon decides to "go up the line" among his troops on his horse with a sword rather than face defeat and professional failure.
 The novel implies that he seeks death in battle; he says "We can still go down fighting".
 He is injured by a shell fragment, endures months of drugged agony and loses a leg.
 His war is over.